mr-veeru/AccessVault/README.md

 ## Improvements to be done
 1. Logging
-2. Health check
-3. Rate Limiting
-4. Password Reset Functionality
+2. Password Reset Functionality
-5. swagger
+3. swagger

 ## Commits